MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5635.md

 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5635_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Maintenance - Next Service (report)

 The **Maintenance - Next Service** report shows the next date on which service and repairs are planned for each asset.

-For each asset, the report retrieves this date from the Next Service Date field on the fixed asset card.
+For each asset, the report gets this date from the **Next Service Date** field on the **Fixed Asset Card** page.

-You can define a period (starting date and ending date) for assets to be included in the report.
+You can define a period (starting date and ending date) for the assets to include in the report.

-- Fixed assets that have a next service date before the date in this field will not be included.
+- Fixed assets that have a next service date before the date in this field aren't included.
-- Fixed assets that have a next service date after the date in this field will not be included.
+- Fixed assets that have a next service date after the date in this field aren't included.

 ## Use cases